 What tools do you need for your eCommerce business?
 When you’re learning how to build an eCommerce site, map out your destination and how an eCommerce platform can serve as the path.
 Using an eCommerce platform for your business is like hiring an employee that will perform all your behind-the-scenes tasks effortlessly.
 Ecommerce platforms can assist your business with:

 - Automating sales pricing

-Know your business needs and know your priorities.
-Be as specific as possible.
-Saying that your business priority is customer service is too vague.
+Understand your business needs and priorities and be as specific as possible.
+Saying that your business priority is “customer service” is too vague.
 Every business should prioritize customer service.
-Flesh that out a little bit and land somewhere along the lines of “Social Media Integration that allows customers to purchase our product on Facebook is the end goal of landing the right eCommerce Platform.”
+Flesh that out a little bit so your goal is something along the lines of “I need an eCommerce platform with a social media integration that allows customers to purchase our product on Facebook.”

 Do you see the difference?

-“Goals as you go.” is the name of the game.
-Once you have assessed your eCommerce Platform needs and priorities it’s time to start shopping.
+“Goals as you go” is the name of the game.
+Once you have assessed your eCommerce platform needs and priorities, it’s time to start shopping.
 Begin with the basics.
-Know which type of eCommerce Platform that your business needs.
-Then, move on to digging deep into the inner workings of each platform.
+Consider which type of eCommerce platform that your business needs.
+Then move on to digging deep into the inner workings of each platform.

-There’s a long list of benefits and providers when it comes to choosing an eCommerce platform.
-Before you jump into a commitment with a provider it’s important to track back to your initial assessment of your business needs.
-Do your research to see if the providers you’re looking to offer the services that will be vital to your eCommerce business.
+Before you jump into a commitment with a provider, it’s important to think back to your initial assessment of your business needs.
+Do your research to see if the providers you’re considering offer the services that will be vital for your eCommerce business.
 Here are some helpful questions to consider:

 Social Media Integration

 - Does it support shopping on Instagram?

 - Does it support Pinterest buy buttons?